All Episodes

 It's political.

-Clearly the two are not similar.
+Clearly, the two are not similar.

-We are, we've made a strategic decision, we're gonna build a democracy first.
+We are, we've made a strategic decision.

-Uh, and hope for that converts bad guys to good guys.
+We're going to build a democracy first and hope that converts bad guys to good guys.

 Israel did not use anywhere near its full force capability against Hezbollah.